luciusmagn/lambdas-and-logos/book.typ

 We can communicate more clearly, not just with the computer, but with other programmers who will read and maintain our code.

 The lambda gives us the formal tools to express computation.
 The logos gives us the purpose: to communicate ideas clearly and elegantly.
 Together, they represent the dual nature of programming as both science and art - a rigorous formal system that is also a medium of human expression.

 In the chapters that follow, we'll explore how to put these principles into practice.
 We'll examine patterns of elegant code across paradigms, and we'll learn how to structure our programs to communicate their intent clearly.
 Whether you're writing a quicksort algorithm or a complex enterprise system, the fundamental challenge remains the same: to express your ideas in a way that both computers and humans can understand.

+That is, submit to no one, and bend the world to your will.

 == Coding != Programming

 In our modern technological landscape, the terms "coding" and "programming" are often used interchangeably, as if they were perfect synonyms.
+Maybe to some they are, but not to me.
+I view it as linguistic laziness of the highest degree.

 This linguistic laziness obscures an important distinction that lies at the heart of our discipline.
-While related, these terms represent fundamentally different activities and mindsets, a distinction worth exploring if we wish to elevate our craft.
+While related, these terms represent fundamentally different activities and mindsets, a distinction worth exploring if we wish to elevate our craft.#footnote[
+    In the past, I have been more cynical and accused the mainstream media and business people of using the word coding to devalue the prestige of our discipline.
+]

+Let me present to you my conception of these terms.

 *Coding* refers to the mechanical process of writing instructions in a programming language.
 It's about syntax, about translating already-formed ideas into code that a machine can execute.
 At its most basic level, coding is a transcription task – taking a solution that exists in some form and rendering it in a formal language.
 This is not to diminish its difficulty; good coding requires attention to detail, knowledge of language features, and technical skill.
 But coding, in isolation, is merely implementation.

+Maybe, as a junior developer employed in a company, you will be doing a great deal of coding, because it takes a while to gain experience and penetrate both the domain the product you are working is situated in, and its implementation.
+This is fine, but you shouldn't have the false impression that this is all there is to it, and that you shouldn't be thinking when writing code, even if someone already did all the planning for you, and all you are presented with is a task in the form of "In class X, add method Y, taking parameters Z, which you will call in class A, method B".#footnote[
+    Feel free to reimagine this sentence in your favorite paradigm ]

 *Programming*, on the other hand, encompasses a far broader intellectual territory.
 Programming is the art of computational thinking, of dissecting problems into their essential components, of discovering